 What Is The Cost Of Living In Coventry?

 The cost of living in Coventry is slightly lower than the UK average.
 Coventry is often regarded as one of the most affordable cities for students in the UK.
-What works for Coventry is its affordable social life and accommodation.
+What works for Coventry is its affordable social life and student houses Coventry.
 This makes Coventry a very popular study destination for international students.
 Check out the monthly breakdown of important living costs in Coventry –

 It is advisable to have a monthly budget of around £900 (without tuition) to live comfortably in Coventry.